 SPCA opposes excessive breeding from individual females and is concerned about the removal of offspring from their mothers before natural weaning would take place.

-The age, health status, and breeding history of female animals should be considered before making breeding decisions.
+The age, health status, temperament and breeding history of female animals should be considered before making breeding decisions.

 SPCA supports responsible breeding practices which prioritise animal welfare and advocates for desexing of non-breeding animals.

-(See Selective Breeding for more details)
+(See Selective Breeding for more information)

-(See Desexing for more details)
+(See Desexing for more information)